Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 By reducing application Spacing to a predetermined scale, it is easy to ensure all elements and components are spaced in proportion to each other, rather than with arbitrary values.

-The Spacing scale, much like the typography scale, doesn't increase in a linear fashion.
+The Spacing scale, much like the Typography scale, doesn't increase in a linear fashion.
 This is because as elements get positioned further apart, the difference between adjacent values becomes less noticeable.

 <DataTable data={[
   {